 Once the pendant was ‘pickled’, cleaned and polished here is what it looked like:

-Now that the silver pendant was complete, all that was left to do was set the stone and engrave the message (that reads ‘Love is here to stay 12.7.14’) and submit the piece for Hallmarking.
+Now that the silver pendant was complete, all that was left to do was submit the piece for Hallmarking, set the stone and engrave the message.
+The engraving read ‘Love is here to stay 12.7.14’.

 The final result:

-It was a real joy to design and make such a significant piece of jewellery that holds such sentiment of love, and one that will be treasured for many, many more years to come.
+It was a real joy to design and make such a significant piece of jewellery that holds such sentiment of love.
+One that will be treasured for many, many more years to come.

 Thea, who was the bride-to-be, very kindly wrote a testimonial for us that we would like to share: